Azure-Samples/iot-edge-opc-plc/README.md

       --to, --trustowncert   the own certificate is put into the trusted certificate store automatically.
                                Default: False
-      --msec, --maxsessioncount
+      --msec, --maxsessioncount=VALUE
                              maximum number of parallel sessions.
                                Default: 100
-      --msuc, --maxsubscriptioncount
+      --msuc, --maxsubscriptioncount=VALUE
                              maximum number of subscriptions.
                                Default: 100
-      --mqrc, --maxqueuedrequestcount
+      --mqrc, --maxqueuedrequestcount=VALUE
                              maximum number of requests that will be queued waiting for a thread.
                                Default: 2000
       --at, --appcertstoretype=VALUE
                              the own application cert store type.